[Updated January 25, 2023]

 (32,510 acres near Charlotte)

-Lake Norman is the largest artificial lake in the state of North Carolina, and second only to the 40,000-acre Lake Mattamuskeet for the largest lake all-around.
+Lake Norman is the largest lake in North Carolina, and second only to the 40,000-acre Lake Mattamuskeet for the largest natural lake all-around.

 The huge reservoir was a Duke Energy project, as was the energy-generating Cowans Ford Dam.
 It was constructed between 1959 and 1964, and it still provides power for much of the NC Piedmont.

 The Catawba River feeds Lake Norman, which empties into Mountain Island Lake after that.

 At the northern reaches of the lake, near Statesville, Lake Norman State Park has fishing banks, and there are eight public boat ramps for access to the lake.

 Lake Norman has a huge variety of fish for anglers, including catfish, crappie, bluegill, yellow perch, striped bass, largemouth bass, and white bass.

 Lake Norman State Park is also very popular for mountain biking (with 30.5 miles of single-track trail), has a swimming beach, and offers family-friendly campgrounds.

 READ MORE: Non-Venomous vs Venomous Snakes in North Carolina (ID Guide)